An-dy1/tau-java/README.md

 - Dropdowns aren't webelements, they're their own special class
 - Need another Selenium dependency in the pom to interact with dropdowns (contains "select" class)

+### Ch.
+5

+- Don't return web elements to your test class
+- Actions follow builder pattern - need to .perform()
+- Added an inner class?